Sonny James: More success

 On August 15, 1964, James made his first appearance with a vocal group that had been together for five years.
-The group consisted of Lin Bown – first tenor, Gary Robble – second tenor, Duane West – baritone, and Glenn Huggins – bass.
+The group consisted of Lin Bown/first tenor, Gary Robble/second tenor, Duane West/baritone, and Glenn Huggins/bass.
 These four young men had started singing as freshmen at Eastern Nazarene College in Quincy, Massachusetts, in 1959, and in September 1962 they transferred to a sister college in Nashville, Tennessee.
-16 months later in January 1964 they replaced the Jordanaires as the Grand Ole Opry quartet.
+Sixteen months later in January 1964, they replaced the Jordanaires as the Grand Ole Opry quartet.
 James felt he had found the combination that propelled him into his second career – that sound he had been seeking for seven years.
-So these 21- and 22-year-old men, along with James' multitalented bass player Milo Liggett, became the Southern Gentlemen and joined 36-year-old Sonny James.
+So these 21- and 22-year-old men, along with James's multitalented bass player Milo Liggett, became the Southern Gentlemen and joined 36-year-old Sonny James.

-Two months later, James had his first number-one Billboard hit since "Young Love" – topping the country charts with the song he co-wrote with Bob Tubert, "You're the Only World I Know".
-His next five releases peaked on the Billboard country charts at numbers two, one, three, one, and two (though all five of them hit number one on either Billboard, Record World, or Cashbox).
+Two months later, James had his first No. 1 Billboard hit since "Young Love", topping the country charts with the song he co-wrote with Bob Tubert, "You're the Only World I Know".
+His next five releases peaked on the Billboard country charts at Nos.
+2, 1, 3, 1, and 2 – although all five of them hit No. 1 on either Billboard, Record World, or Cashbox.

-With his musical style now refined and his "sound" on records and on personal appearances produced to be immediately identifiable, Sonny James was set to begin what became his streak of 16 straight number-one singles – an uncontested record, which no other solo recording artist has surpassed in any genre.

 Billboard number-one streak

-Beginning in 1967 with "Need You" and ending with "Here Comes Honey Again" in 1971, James recorded 16 straight number-one country singles.
-His career number-one total was 26, the last coming with 1974's "Is It Wrong (For Loving You)".
-During his career, he had 72 charted releases.
+Beginning in 1967 with "Need You" and ending with "Here Comes Honey Again" in 1971, James recorded 16 straight No. 1 country singles.
+His career No. 1 total is 26, the last coming with 1974's "Is It Wrong (For Loving You)".
+During his career, James had 72 charted releases.

 In 1973, James also helped launch the solo career of Marie Osmond, producing and arranging her first three albums, including her smash hit, "Paper Roses".